apple/swift-metrics/README.md

 Note: Unless you need to implement a custom metrics backend, everything in this section is likely not relevant, so please feel free to skip.

 As seen above, the constructors `Counter`, `Timer`, `Recorder` and `Gauge` provides a metric object.
 This raises the question of what metrics backend I will actually get when calling these constructors?
 The answer is that it's configurable _per application_.
 The application sets up the metrics backend it wishes the whole application to use.
-Libraries should never change the metrics implementation as that is something owned by the application.
 Configuring the metrics backend is straightforward:

 ```swift
 MetricsSystem.bootstrap(MyFavouriteMetricsImplementation.init)